udayckumar/udayckumar/README.md

 -->
 I am Uday!

-Tech lead, polygot, learner.
+Lead SDE, polygot, learner.
 Love to paint, practice martial-arts and play outdoor games!

 An experienced software engineer with a get-it-done attitude towards task at hand; leading multiple teams and wearing a new hat quite often - with ever growing curiousity.
 Willing to learn and explore paths untravelled.